-The nine residential houses at King’s Academy are a central part of boarding life, with roughly 400 students, 45 faculty members and a handful of faculty cats and dogs residing in them.
+The eight residential houses at King’s Academy are a central part of boarding life, with roughly 450 students, 55 faculty members and a handful of faculty cats and dogs residing in them.

 Each house is gender segregated and includes common rooms, kitchenettes, laundry facilities and shared bathrooms.
 The students are each allocated single bedrooms along a hallway of 10 to 20 rooms and a faculty member lives in an apartment at the end of each hallway to act as dorm parent.
 Student proctors are sprinkled throughout the hallways for additional leadership.